Social Media Strategy Plan:

 By creating all your buyer personas, you have segmented your target audience is specific groups.
 Now you can plan post topics for each buyer persona to engage them on social media.

 A content calendar should be part of any social media strategy.
 It keeps your efforts aligned with your objective and helps in planning what content to create and what content to share on social media.

-A typical social media calendar includes information like post timing and frequency for each social media, post topics to engage different buyer personas, relative combination of self promotional, editorial and user generated content.
+A typical social media calendar includes information like post timing and frequency for each social media, post topics to engage different buyer personas, a relative combination of self-promotional, editorial and user generated content.